Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/properties/data-model.md

-# **Properties** data model
+# **Properties** Data Model

-This page details the different JSON objects and arrays with their expected values, associated description and examples related to the **Properties** JSON formatted dataset.
+This page details the different JSON objects and arrays with their expected values, associated description, and examples related to the **Properties** JSON formatted dataset.

 ## **$schema** property